By Nirmal Mangar

 Speaking on the incident reported in Melli in South Sikkim, Dr Doma Bhutia said as per the Supreme Court guidelines the police should give priority to the case related with woman and children

 “In Sikkim it is very sad to see that the police complaint of woman is only taken up seriously if she is politically connected, powerful or influential.
-I get many complaints from woman specially saying that their complaint was taken up as only General diary and not FIR in many police stations in Sikkim”, said Doma Bhutia.
+I get many complaints from a woman especially saying that their complaint was taken up as only General diary and not FIR in many police stations in Sikkim”, said Doma Bhutia.

 “It is very important that Sikkim now think on framing legislation to address this issue,” she stated.